Table of Contents

 If you have the hereditary form of the disease, the answer is a little more complicated.

 Hereditary keratoconus is progressive, and it does tend to get worse early in young people.
 But when you move into adulthood, you may have a "stable" form of the disease.
-Your eyes may not get better, but the shape of your corneas won't change each year.
+Your eyes may not get better, but the shape of your corneas will not change each year.

 Researchers say cross-linking is approved only for progressive keratoconus.
-If your eye has stopped changing each year, the surgery isn't recommended for you.
+If your eye has stopped changing each year, the surgery is not recommended for you.

-The American Academy of Ophthalmology reports that the surgery isn't right for people with:
+The American Academy of Ophthalmology reports that the surgery is not right for people with:

 - Thin corneas.
 A thickness of 400 microns or more is required.